return42/sphkerneldoc/linux_src_doc/include/drm/ttm/ttm_bo_driver_h.rst

     :param bool evict:
         This is an evict move.
 Don't return until the buffer is idle.

-    :param bool no_wait_gpu:
-        Return immediately if the GPU is busy.

     :param struct ttm_mem_reg \*new_mem:
         struct ttm_mem_reg indicating where to move.